PetaVision/ViPar-Toolkit/VineFilter/README.md

 		"relation":"det",
 		"governor":"([@TargetWord])",
 		"dependent":"([@Strings:DEMONSTRATIVE_PRONOUNS])"}
     }

-> - Creates a validate filter called "hashtag".
+> - Creates a validate filter called "demPronoun".
-> - Sets a filter expression on the Vine object's text description.
+> - Sets a filter expression on the Vine object's "det" grammar relation.
-> - Validates the Vine if the text contains a target word 1-gram with a '#' hashtag in front.
+> - Validates the Vine if the Vine's meta-data contains a target word in the governor and a string literal from the Strings Object named "DEMONSTRATIVE_PRONOUNS".